jonseymour/mvc/README.md

 =======
 A binding is an object that knows how to read from the view into the model and, conversely, to update the model from the view.
-Bindings typically transfer the value of the model element to the value of the view element and vice versa but bindings can also be used to bind the value of a model element to some other attribute of a view element, such as its disabled or checked flag or its type attribute.
+Bindings typically transfer the value of the model element to the value of the view element and vice versa but bindings may also be used to bind the value of a model element to some other attribute of a view element, such as its disabled or checked flag or its type attribute.